Understanding Test Anxiety: A Guide for Students

 When you perceive a test as a threat, your brain activates the fight-or-flight response.
 Stress hormones like cortisol flood your system, impairing the prefrontal cortex — the part of your brain responsible for working memory, focus, and recall.
 You literally cannot think clearly under extreme stress.
 This is a physiological response, not a character flaw.

-Before the Test
+Preparing for the Test

 Prepare in intervals.
 Research on spaced repetition shows that studying in shorter sessions over several days produces far better retention than cramming the night before.
-Simulate test conditions by timing yourself on practice problems in a quiet environment.
-Visualization works: close your eyes and picture yourself calmly taking the test, working through questions confidently.
-Athletes use this technique before competitions, and it’s equally effective for academics.

 During the Test